innobright/help.innobright.com/src/inputs/recommended-aovs.rst

 By default, only the Beauty AOV is filtered.
 You can configure Altus to filter other AOVs in various ways; see :doc:`/usage/filtering-aovs` for more information.

+If you're wondering which AOVs your renderer generates that correspond to the ones below, please check :doc:`../3rdparty`.

 Beauty
 ======